OfficeDev/office-scripts-docs/docs/develop/scripting-fundamentals.md

 ## `main` function

-Every Office Script must contain a `main` function with the following signature, including the `Excel.RequestContext` type definition:
+Every Office Script must contain a `main` function with an `Excel.RequestContext` as the first parameter.

 ```TypeScript
 async function main(context: Excel.RequestContext) {